sudha2307/sudha2307/README.md

 ## 💫 About Me:
+I'm SUDHAKAR M
+A Information Technology Graduate with hands-on experience in backend development using Python and front-end frameworks like Flutter and React.
+Skilled in UI/UX design with Figma.
+I have developed several small-scale projects showcasing my ability to work with modern technologies and frameworks.
+I have gained practical experience through internships, where I honed my skills in development and design.

+I'm excited to leverage my skills and knowledge to contribute to innovative projects and collaborate with like-minded professionals.
+Let's connect and work together in the dynamic world of technology.

+age: 20

+phone : +91 9159213595

+email : m.sudha23ss@gmail.com

+place : chennai ,Tamil Nadu.

 🌱 Learning something new everyday <br> 👨🏻‍💻 I'm looking forward to collaborate with other dev's

 ## 💻 Tech Stack: